 - Critically appraise the media representation of climate change science

-• Impact of climate change on the Artic: We will examine the climatic, biological and economic implications of loss of sea ice.
+- Impact of climate change on the Arctic: We will examine the climatic, biological and economic implications of loss of sea ice.
 The discussions will focus on loss of arctic sea ice and its implication on climate, arctic biology and the arctic economy

 - Analysis of media stories.

 - Essay on 'The science behind the media story'.

 MCQ online quizzes: 4 quizzes with 10 questions in each quiz.
 One released each week (20%) during course, one hour to complete once started.

 Written coursework assignment: Written analysis of the research behind an aspect of biological impact of climate change in the media i.e. ‘The Science Behind the Media Story’’ (80%- max 4 pages).